AdilZia/Reinforcement-Learning/README.md

 ### Performance:
-The main metric to evaluate performance is the winrate.
-In this regard, my code performs very well.
+The main metric to evaluate performance is the winrate. <br>
 After just 100 training runs, I found the average winrate to be 81%.

 After 500 games, Pacman will never lose a game.